mariaangelapellegrino/Evaluation-Framework/README.md

 	* [Semantic Analogies](./doc/SemanticAnalogies.md)

 Each task follows the same workflow:
-1.  the task manager asks data manager to merge each gold standard dataset and the input file and keeps track of both the retrieved vectors and the **missing entities**,  i.e.,  entities  required  by  the  gold  standard  dataset,  but  absent  inthe input file;
+1.  the task manager asks data manager to merge each gold standard dataset and the input file and keeps track of both the retrieved vectors and the **missing entities**,  i.e.,  entities  required  by  the  gold  standard  dataset,  but  absent  in the input file;
 2.  a model for each configuration is instantiated and trained;
 3.  the missing entities are managed: it is up to the task to decide if they should affect the final result or they can be simply ignored;
 4.  the scores are calculated and stored.

-We will separately analyse each task, by detailing the gold standard datasets, the configuration of the model(s), and the computed evaluation metrics.
+You can separately analyze each task by following its link.
+You will find details related to the used gold standard datasets, the configuration of the model(s), and the computed evaluation metrics.

 ## Framework details
 ### Parameters